 Atari Lynx (LYNX)

-In development for Atari Lynx participated RJ Michael and Dave Morse (Needle) — two of the developers of the first Amiga (Amiga 1000), just departed from Commodore to Atari to offer the Jack Tramel.
-They have implemented all the basic design of the system.
-So, it was used the same buffered screen with the blitter that made the Amiga popular computer.
-Other innovative features — hardware scaling, and destruction of sprites, which allowed to implement on a console game in isometric view.
-The ultimate (for the time) capabilities of the polygon fill (implemented by the blitter) with limited CPU use is another feature inherited from the "big" Amiga.
+The Atari Lynx was developed by RG Michael and Dave Morse (Niddle), two of the developers of the first Amiga (Amiga 1000) who had just left the Commodore for Atari at the suggestion of Jack Tramal.
+They implemented the entire basic design of the system.
+So, the same buffered screen with a blitter was used, which made the Amiga computer popular.
+Other innovative features are hardware scaling and "destruction" of sprites, which allowed isometric games to be implemented on the console.
+Unrivaled (for the time) polygon filling capabilities (implemented by the blitter) with limited CPU usage is another trait inherited from the "big" Amiga.

-Originally the game was planned to load with tape, but it was abandoned in favor of ROM modules.
-However, the data from the module it must be loaded into RAM, which made the game slower than they could be.
-The system was developed by Epyx and Atari purchased in 1987.
-Atari engineers removed the internal speaker and joystick under the thumb of the housing, before releasing the system 2 years after development.
-Initially, in America the console was offered for $ 189,95.
-Special disorder manual Atari was the fact that as a platform to develop games for the new system used the Amiga.
+The games were originally intended to be loaded from tape, but this was abandoned in favor of ROM modules.
+However, the data from the module needed to be loaded into RAM, which made the games slower than they could be.
+The system was developed by Epyx and acquired by Atari in 1987.
+Atari engineers removed the built-in speaker and thumb joystick from the chassis before releasing the system 2 years after development.
+The console was originally offered in America for $189.95.
+Atari management was particularly upset by the fact that the Amiga was used as a platform for developing games for the new system.